Le Puy en Velay (Auvergne-Rhone-Alpes), France May 2023

 Walking down through the old down past the cathedral and on into the commerciual part of the town.

-Vanya and I made our way back into Le Puy from our campsite on the edge of the town (almost directly underneath the Aguilhe) later that evening for a drink and even without the aforesaid Puy de Lumieres some of the sites/sights looked impressive but, overall, Le Puy didn’t really do it for either of us.
+Later in the day, just as it was getting dark, Vanya and I made our way back into Le Puy from our campsite on the edge of the town (almost directly underneath the Aguilhe) and, even without being lit up by the aforesaid Puy de Lumieres, some of the sites/sights looked impressive although; overall, Le Puy doesn’t really do it for either of us.
 It struck us as a dirty and untidy place and, having seen most of the three monuments that I wanted to see, I’m not convinced that either of us would return.

 Just 15 minutes drive south of Aubenas and sitting on the banks of the Ardeche is the small village of Vogue.
 It’s another Plus Beau Village de France (voted into the top five) and a very popular tourist resort and we were not surprised to see the place quite busy even at 10 o’clock in the morning.
 Ordinarily I try to steer clear of busy villages but this is one that you just have to make allowances for.
 It is stunning.